hyunsupul/aesop-core/README.txt

 * BUG - Fixed incorrect quote size values
 * BUG - Removed ability to set negative Quote size values
 * ADDED - Sizes “3” and “4” to the Quote component font size
+* REMOVED - We removed the “automatic remembering of page position.”
+It’s quite possible nobody has even noticed this feature, as it wasn’t marketed.
+We’ve moved it to an upcoming “essentials” plugin.
+The main reason; this is an unexpected behavior to happen on pages without story components.

 = 1.0 =
 * Initial Release